meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 ## Oracle
 note (
 # Cursebound Trait
+##Wording Changed:
-Spells with this trait increase the severity of your oracular curse when cast while your focus pool is not full, or if you allow it to increase anyway.
-Usually only revelation spells have this trait.
+Spells with this trait increase the severity of your oracular curse **when cast while your focus pool is not full, or if you will it to increase.** Usually only revelation spells have this trait.
 You can’t cast a cursebound spell if you don’t have an oracular curse.
 )
 note (
 # Focus Pool